AlanGriffiths/egmde/README.md

 ## egmde snap

-If you're running Ubuntu 18.04LTS, then [egmde is available as a "snap"](https://snapcraft.io/egmde).
+If you're running Ubuntu, then [egmde is available as a "snap"](https://snapcraft.io/egmde).